joachim-n/dorgflow/README.md

 This will create a patch with a systematic filename, and also an interdiff file.
 You can then upload these to the issue node on drupal.org.

+The commit messages from the git log are output, either since the start of the branch, or the last patch if there is one.
+You can copy-paste this to your comment on drupal.org to explain your changes.

 ### Committing a patch (maintainers only)

 If an issue is set to RTBC, and the corresponding feature branch is up to date